Darren921/ContollerChallenge/README.md

 Self reflection is at the bottom

-Darren - Unity software and programming work
+Darren - Unity, sofware programming and hardware planning.

 Alex - reflections and online Hardware planning